jubitaneja/artifact-cgo/README.md

-This repository guides you to build and test our work we submitted to CGO 2020.
+This repository guides you to build and test our work that we submitted to **CGO 2020**.

-This detailed guide will help you setup a testing environment to evaluate Sections 4.1 to 4.5.

-- We have also provided the docker image to save a lot of building/testing time as our experiments shown in Table 1 take ~40 hours to test precision of each dataflow fact on SPEC CPU 2017 benchmark.

-- The results shown in Table 2 takes around an hour to 70 hours to build different applications for performance testing.

-- The results shown in Section 4.2 to 4.5
-can be tested quickly once you have build Souper and LLVM+Clang-8.0.
+There are two ways you can reproduce the results.
+- Following the instructions to use a pre-compiled docker image.
+- Following the instructions to build from scratch.

+For your reference, we want to inform you that all our work is open source.
+You can build it easily with some assumptions on pre-requisites listed further.
+The results shown in Table 1 and 2 (in paper) are time consuming.

+To give you an idea on evaluation time, for testing SPEC CPU 2017 benchmark for precision testing experiment, it takes ~10 hours to ~40 hours on a machine with two 28-core Xeon processors.

+The performance evaluation experiment requires building applications like, Gzip, Bzip2, Stockfish, and SQLite.
+It takes from a couple of hours for Bzip2 to
+~70 hours for SQLite.

+**In case, you have any time constraints, we recommend you to pull the docker image especially for performance evaluation experiment.**

+# Using Docker Image

+## Requirements

+### Docker
+### SPEC CPU Benchmark 2017

+# Building from scratch

-# Requirements
+## Requirements

 Souper should run on a modern Linux or OSX machine.
 The requirements for different tools and compiler